Create a regular community conversation.

 - Here are their “norms” for meetings, their civility rules.
 CBuckNorms

-- The role of the conversation facilitator.
+- Here is the role of the conversation facilitator.

 Visit a community with a successful community conversation.